 Take a Surf Lesson

-If you’re ever wanted to try surfing, Bondi Beach is the perfect place to try this quintessential Australian sport.
+If you’re ever wanted to surf Bondi Beach is the perfect place to try this quintessential Australian sport.
 For beginners, the north end of the beach offers great surf, whereas the southern end attracts the more serious riders.

 Contributed by Natasha from the Great Ocean Road Collective.

-One thing you need to do when travelling to Sydney is to shop at the Bondi Farmers Market, one of Bondi’s best attractions.
-Since 1993, the market has been open every Sunday on the beachfront grounds of Bondi Beach Public School on Campbell Parade, right across the road from Bondi Beach.
+One thing you need to do when travelling to Sydney is to shop at the Bondi Farmers Market, one of the best attractions in Bondi.
+The market opened in 1993, and has been open to visitors every Sunday since on the beachfront grounds of Bondi Beach Public School on Campbell Parade, right across the road from Bondi Beach.

-After a morning shopping, you can head right to Bondi Beach and have a relaxing lunch while enjoying the ocean views.
+After a morning spent shopping, you can head to Bondi Beach and have a relaxing lunch while enjoying the ocean views.
 The market is open from 9 am to 1 pm.

 Contributed by Kaila from Water Sky Land